3M3RY/pgpmilter/README.md

 A milter for postfix that encrypts emails.

-Results may vary, as MIME is a pathetic, fragile, and ambigiously defined encoding.
+Results may vary, as MIME is pathetic, fragile, and ambigiously defined.

 ## Disclaimer
-This software may be illegal in the united states as it passes private communications through trapdoor encryption.
+This software may be illegal in the united states as it passes private communications through a trapdoor encryption operation.

 ## TODO
 + Better mime supportt
 + don't re-ecrypt encrypted messages
 + encrypt headers
++ In band key registration

 ## Dependencies
 * libmilter (part of sendmail) http://www.sendmail.org/